 Applications for exemptions from any Language or Communication course should be made to the head of department immediately after registration.
-Each application will be considered on its own merits by the English Subject Committee (Constitutes of HOD and I Senior Staff).
+Each application will be considered on its own merits by the English Subject Committee.

 Students will attend classes until notified in writing of their exemption.
 Failure to comply with these requirements may lead to loss of the subject credit.